mgormley/pacaya/README.md

   pypipeline project directory can be explicitly added to the PYTHONPATH within the Eclipse project.

+# Experiments

+## Running ACL '14 Experiments

+Ensure that you have properly installed PyPipeline by running "python" followed by "import pypipeline.pipeline".

+The following experiment scripts should work fine on the COE grid where the corpus files can be found in the appropriate places.

+Run a "fast" version of the experiments (should complete in about a minute) with output printed to stdout:

+    source setupenv.sh
+    run_srl.py -e srl-conll09 -f

+Run the full set of experiments on the grid:

+    source setupenv.sh
+    run_srl.py -e srl-conll09 -q mem

 ## Running ACE Relation Extraction Experiments